Some things to know about renting storage on the Sia network.

-Now that your file is uploaded, you can close the Sia-UI, shut down your computer, or even delete the file locally if you trust that Sia will keep it safe.
+Now that your file is uploaded, you can close the Sia-UI, shut down your computer, or even delete the file locally if you trust that Sia will keep it safe and the file is not critical.
 However, you should open the Sia-UI once a month or so at the very minimum to make sure your file still has 3x redundancy.
 Hosts occasionally go offline or disappear, and your file can't be repaired without your Sia-UI open to redistribute the file to another host.
-Sia will say Boosting Redundancy under File Transfers just like it did when we first uploaded our file, though it may have to find a new host and form a new contract first.
+The Health percentage of the file would show below 100% just like it did while we were first uploading our file, so Sia will work to restore the health to 100% - though it may have to find new hosts and form new contracts first.
 Just leave the Sia-UI open for a little while and it'll do what it needs to do.

-The other reason opening the Sia-UI every so often is important is because your allowance tops off after 6 weeks, and your contracts renew every 3 months (by default).
-If your UI isn't open during this time, your contracts may not be renewed and your data may be lost.
+The other reason opening the Sia-UI every so often is important is because your contracts renew within the renew window of the last month of the contract (by default).
+If your Sia-UI isn't open during this time, your contracts may not be renewed and your data may be lost.
 Ideally, you could just leave the Sia-UI running all the time in the background, but if that's not an option, remember to open it every so often.
 Set a calendar reminder if it'll help you remember.
 This is one of the ways in which Sia is not currently optimized towards individual renters, and more torwards enterprise use.

 If you decide to store more files on Sia and find that your current allowance is too small, or if you find your allowance has run out because you didn't set it high enough or because you've been uploading or downloading a lot, no problem.
-To increase your renter allowance, just click on Create Allowance like the first time you did when you created an allowance, and enter your new total allowance.
-For example, if you want to increase your allowance from 800 SC to 1200 SC, just enter 1200 SC.
+To increase your renter allowance, just click on More > Modify Allowance in the File Manager window and enter your new total allowance in either the Basic or Advanced tab the same way you originally did in Step 3.
+For example, if you want to increase your Allowance Funds on the Advanced tab from 3000 SC to 5000 SC, just enter 5000 SC.

 For more tips, visit our Renting FAQs page.